lacounty-isab/workshops/git/readme.md

 git checkout i40
 ```

-will move HEAD to the `i40` branch and replace the working copy files
+will make `i40` the current branch (i.e. point HEAD to `i40`) and replace
-with the version associated with `i40`.
+the working copy files with the version associated with `i40`.

 ```
 git checkout i40 -- readme.md